norvig/paip-lisp/docs/chapter5.md

 `DO YOU WISH THAT YOU DID GET I?`

-This suggests that neither ELIZA !!!(span) {:.smallcaps} nor PARRY !!!(span) {:.smallcaps} had a deep understanding of the dialog.
+This suggests that neither ELIZA nor PARRY had a deep understanding of the dialog.
 When there is a human to take on most of the burden of carrying forth the conversation, these programs can be convincing, but when the human is taken out of the conversation, the weaknesses of the programs are revealed.

 ## 5.1 Describing and Specifying ELIZA
-!!!(span) {:.smallcaps}

-{:#s0010}
-{:.h1hd}

-Now that we have an idea of what ELIZA !!!(span) {:.smallcaps} is like, we can begin the description and specification of the program, and eventually move to the implementation and debugging.
+Now that we have an idea of what ELIZA is like, we can begin the description and specification of the program, and eventually move to the implementation and debugging.

-The ELIZA !!!(span) {:.smallcaps} algorithm can be described simply as: (1) read an input, (2) find a pattern that matches the input, (3) transform the input into a response, and (4) print the response.
+The ELIZA algorithm can be described simply as: (1) read an input, (2) find a pattern that matches the input, (3) transform the input into a response, and (4) print the response.
 These four steps are repeated for each input.

 The specification and implementation of steps (1) and (4) are trivial: for (1), use the built-in `read` function to read a list of words, and for (4) use `print` to print the list of words in the response.